Gateway Bank is built on a solid foundation. The Board of Directors represents a cross-section

 David J. Grain

-David J. Grain is Chairman and CEO of Grain Management, a privately held investment company in Sarasota specializing in wireless communications throughout the United States.
+David J. Grain is Founder and Managing Partner of Grain Management, LLC a privately held investment company in Sarasota specializing in wireless communications throughout the United States.
 Prior to forming Grain Management, Mr. Grain was President of Global Signal, Inc., a NYSE listed company.
 Global Signal became one of the largest independent wireless communications tower companies in North America prior to selling to Crown Castle Corporation.
 Prior to joining Global Signal, Mr. Grain served as Senior Vice President of AT&T Broadband’s New England Region.
 Prior to joining AT&T, he spent over a decade in the financial services industry in New York City, most recently as a Principal at Morgan Stanley.
 Mr. Grain is active in national civic affairs, and in July 2011 was appointed by President Barack Obama as a member of the National Infrastructure Advisory Council (NIAC).
 Former Florida Governor Charlie Crist appointed Mr. Grain to the State Board of Administration’s (SBA) Investment Advisory Council where he recently retired as Chairman.
-Mr. Grain currently serves as a member of the Board of Directors of Southern Company (NYSE: SO).
-Mr. Grain received a BA in English from Holy Cross College in Worchester, Massachusetts and an MBA from the Amos Tuck School of Business at Dartmouth College in New Hampshire.
-He currently serves on the board of trustees for the Holy Cross College, and on the MBA advisory board for Amos Tuck.
-Mr. Grain also serves on the advisory committee for Booker High School.
-He has been a resident in this community for 20 years.
+As an active participant in national civic affairs, President Barack Obama appointed Mr. Grain to the National Infrastructure Advisory Council (NIAC) in July 2011 where he recently chaired the Critical Infrastructure Security and Resilience National R&D Plan working group.
+In September of 2009, Florida’s Governor Charlie Crist appointed Mr. Grain to the State Board of Administration’s (SBA) Investment Advisory Council where he served as Chairman.
+He previously held a similar position as Chairman of the Investment Committee of Massachusetts Pension Reserves Investment Management (Mass PRIM).
+Mr. Grain currently serves on the Investment Committee of the United States Tennis Association (USTA), serves on the Board of Directors of Southern Company (NYSE – SO) and is a member of The Florida Council of 100.
+He earned a Bachelor of Arts degree in English from the College of the Holy Cross and is a member of the Board of Trustees.
+He also earned a Masters of Business Administration degree from the Amos Tuck School of Business Administration at Dartmouth College and has served as a member of the MBA Advisory Board.

 David K. Maholias

-David K. Maholias is President and CEO of the Gateway Bank of Florida and Gateway Financial Holdings of Florida, Inc., a position he has held since January 2006.
+David K. Maholias is President and CEO of Gateway Bank of Florida and President of Gateway Financial Holdings of Florida, Inc., a position he has held since January 2006.
 David has been a resident of Daytona Beach, Florida since 1975.
-He has over 21 years of banking experience with SouthTrust Bank and Barnett Bank within the Daytona Beach area.
-For 11 years, he served on the Executive Management team for SouthTrust Bank’s Central Florida market encompassing Volusia, Flagler, Alachua, Lake and Sumter counties.
-Prior to joining Gateway Bank of Florida, he served as Executive Vice President and Senior Lender of SouthTrust Banks Central Florida market from 2002 until its sale to Wachovia in 2004.
-Earlier he served eight years as Executive Vice President and Retail Banking Administrator for SouthTrust Bank’s Central Florida market overseeing 29 Banking Centers, Sales and Marketing, Compliance /CRA, Consumer Lending and Small Business Lending.
-Mr. Maholias is a graduate of Seabreeze High School and the University of South Florida with a Bachelors of Science Degree in Finance.
-He is a member of the Executive Committee of the Daytona Beach Halifax Chamber, a member of the Florida Bankers Association’s Board of Directors as of June 2012, and has been appointed to the Florida Bankers Association’s Government relations Council every year since 2008.
+He has 28 years of banking experience with SouthTrust Bank and Barnett Bank within the Daytona Beach area.
+For 11 years, he served on the Executive Management team for SouthTrust Bank’s Central Florida market encompassing Volusia, Flagler, Alachua, Lake, and Sumter counties.
+Prior to joining Gateway Bank of Florida, he served as Executive Vice President and Senior Lender of SouthTrust Bank’s Central Florida market from 2002 until its sale to Wachovia in 2004.
+Earlier, he served eight years as Executive Vice President and Retail Banking Administrator for SouthTrust Bank’s Central Florida market overseeing 29 Banking Centers, Sales and Marketing, Compliance/CRA, Consumer Lending, and Small Business Lending.
+Mr. Maholias is a graduate of Seabreeze High School and the University of South Florida with a Bachelor’s of Science Degree in Finance.
+He is a member of the Executive Committee of the Daytona Beach Halifax Chamber, a member of the Halifax Civic League, an Ambassador at Team Volusia Economic Development Corporation, and a member of the Florida Bankers Association’s Board of Directors.

 Wayne M. Ruben

-Wayne M. Ruben is the founder of WMR Consulting LLC, a leading Real Estate Consulting Business offering a wide variety of real estate consulting services including development, acquisition, disposition, land entitlement, project restructuring, contract negotiation and public/private development ventures.
+Wayne Ruben is the founder of WMR Consulting LLC, a leading Real Estate Consulting Business offering a wide variety of real estate consulting services including development, acquisition, disposition, land entitlement, project restructuring, contract negotiation and public/private development ventures.
 In 2004, Mr. Ruben founded Ruben Holland Development.
 He was President of Ruben Holland Development for nine years, overseeing the development and financing of the company's regional portfolio of commercial and residential properties.
 Mr. Ruben moved to Florida in 1992 to open the Florida division for Benderson Development Corporation, a New York based company.
-As the managing partner for this new division, Mr. Ruben and staff spent the next twelve years completing over 80 projects and expanding the company’s holdings from a single shopping center to one that owned and operated several million square feet of retail, industrial, office and self-storage space throughout Florida.
-Mr. Ruben is a highly regarded and sought after expert in real estate development working closely with the City of Sarasota, Sarasota County and Sarasota Memorial Health Systems in a variety of consultant roles.
-He is best known for his ability to redevelop under-performing commercial projects by dramatically improving the project’s aesthetics and then pursuing a merchant mix of high quality national tenants that will complement each other thus resulting in higher than average occupancy, renewal rates and revenue.
+As the managing partner for this new division, Mr. Ruben and staff spent the next twelve years completing over 80 projects and expanding the company’s holdings from a single shopping center to one that owned and operated several million square feet of retail, industrial, office, and self-storage space throughout Florida.
+Mr. Ruben is a highly regarded and sought after expert in real estate development working closely with the City of Sarasota, Sarasota County, and Sarasota Memorial Health Systems in a variety of consultant roles.
+He is best known for his ability to redevelop under-performing commercial projects by dramatically improving the project’s aesthetics and then pursuing a merchant mix of high quality national tenants that will complement each other, thus resulting in higher than average occupancy, renewal rates, and revenue.
 In 2004, Mr. Ruben sold his interest in Benderson Development Corporation to form Ruben-Holland Development, LLC.
 Mr. Ruben attended the American University in Washington, DC.
 He was named 2001 "Entrepreneur of the Year" by Gulf Coast Business Review.
-He has been a resident in this community for 20 years.
+He currently serves as board member of the Harbor Acres homeowners’ association and has been a resident in this community for 23 years.

 David E. Sessions

 David E. Sessions is the Owner and President/CEO of Willis A. Smith Construction, Inc., a Sarasota-based construction management firm.
-David has had more than 30 years of multi-disciplined experience in educational, healthcare, religious, green sustainable, industrial and commercial construction.
-Under David’s stellar leadership and guidance, Willis Smith Construction received several awards.
-Most recently, the company was recognized as one of the highest quality construction companies in the area and in 2012 won the Lakewood Ranch Business Alliance “Sandies” - Business of the Year Award.
-Previously the firm won the 2010 Greater Sarasota Chamber of Commerce’s prestigious Frank G. Berlin, Sr., Think Green Business of the Year Award.
-The company also won the Manatee Chamber’s 2010 Small Business of the Year Award.
-In 2009, the company received the Economic Development Corporation of Sarasota County’s Hall of Fame “Green to Gold” Award.
-In 2007, they were awarded Service Company of the Year by the EDC of Sarasota County.
-In 2006, they were awarded the Greater Sarasota Chamber of Commerce’s Frank G. Berlin, Sr., Small Business of the Year Award.
-David was named 2008 CEO of the Year in the construction and real estate category by Tampa Bay CEO magazine.
-The firm was awarded the President’s Volunteer Service Award from President Barack Obama, for providing over 2,000 hours of community service in 2010 and 1,700 hours of community service in 2011 to Sarasota and Manatee organizations.
-A graduate of the University of Florida with a B.S. in Building Construction, David is extremely active in the community.
-He currently serves on various boards including the Greater Sarasota Chamber of Commerce, Economic Development Corporation of Sarasota County, and SCOPE (Sarasota County Openly Plans for Excellence).
-David is past Chairman of the Economic Development Corporation of Sarasota County.
-He is also Chairman of StartUps, past Chairman of the Sarasota County Education Foundation, and a member of Leadership Florida, Class of 2011-12.
+He has had more than 35 years of multi-disciplined commercial construction experience in educational, healthcare, religious, green sustainable, and industrial sectors.
+Under David’s leadership and guidance, Willis Smith Construction has been recognized as one of the highest quality construction companies in the region, and has been honored with numerous prestigious awards including the Lakewood Ranch Business Alliance “Sandies” Business of the Year, Greater Sarasota Chamber of Commerce’s Frank G. Berlin, Sr., Think Green Business of the Year, the Manatee Chamber’s 2010 Small Business of the Year, the Economic Development Corporation of Sarasota County’s Hall of Fame “Green to Gold,” the Service Company of the Year by the EDC of Sarasota County, and the Greater Sarasota Chamber of Commerce’s Frank G. Berlin, Sr., Small Business of the Year Award.
+Mr. Sessions was named 2008 CEO of the Year in the construction and real estate category by Tampa Bay CEO magazine.
+The firm was awarded the President’s Volunteer Service Award from President Barack Obama for 2010, 2011, 2012 and 2013, for demonstrating its ongoing commitment to the Sarasota and Manatee area communities.
+A graduate of the University of Florida with a B.S. in Building Construction, Mr. Sessions is extremely active in the community.
+He currently serves on numerous boards including Florida’s West Coast Region of the American Red Cross, Greater Sarasota Chamber of Commerce, Bradenton Area Economic Development Corporation, and SCOPE (Sarasota County Openly Plans for Excellence).
+Mr. Sessions is past Chairman of the Economic Development Corporation of Sarasota County.
+He is also past Chairman of StartUps, past Chairman of the Sarasota County Education Foundation, and a member of Leadership Florida, Class of 2011-12.
 Willis A. Smith Construction, which was founded in 1972, is a mid-size construction management firm serving specialized client markets throughout Southwest Florida.
-Celebrating its 41st anniversary, some of the company’s recent projects include the Tervis Tumbler facility expansion, Booker High School Rebuild, Sarasota County Technical Institute and the recent completion of the LECOM School of Dental Medicine.
-A few of the company’s clients include the School Boards of Sarasota and Manatee Counties, Ringling College of Art & Design, Florida State University, Ringling Museum of Art, Tidewell Hospice, New College, Mote Marine Laboratory and numerous other well-known businesses throughout the area.
-David has been with the company for over 25 years, and has been a resident in this community for over 30 years.
+Celebrating its 43rd anniversary, some of the company’s recent projects include the Sarasota National Cemetery Assembly Area, Sarasota County Technical Institute, Bayside Community Church, PGT Industries, the new Tervis Tumbler Creative Center, and the LECOM School of Dental Medicine.
+A few of the company’s notable clients include the School Boards of Sarasota and Manatee Counties, Ringling College of Art & Design, Florida State University, Ringling Museum of Art, Tidewell Hospice, New College, Mote Marine Laboratory, and numerous other well-known businesses throughout the area.
+Mr. Sessions has been with the company for over 27 years, and has been a resident in this community for over 35 years.